 If it’s a claims-made policy, tail insurance is necessary.
 A good rule of thumb is that tail insurance costs about twice your annual premium.
 In some specialties, it can be costly.
 OB-GYN, some of the higher-level surgical things could have tails that are fifty to a hundred thousand dollars.
 You want to avoid having to pay for that.

 So, make sure that there’s either a fair split between the employee and employer or having the employer pay the total cost of the tail insurance, or there’s also insurance called occurrence-based coverage.
 And in that scenario, tail insurance is not needed at all.
 It’s about a third more expensive than claims-made, but you won’t have to pay for tail insurance in that scenario.

-Now, you probably need to think about dozens of other things.
-I would say, in my mind, those are probably the foremost important.
+Now, you need to think about dozens of other things.
+Those are the foremost important ones.
 But you have benefits, bonus structure, contract length, other restrictive covenants with the non-solicitation agreement, non-disparagement, confidentiality, your hours worked, and the call.
-I mean, you need to think about a ton of things.
+It would help if you thought about a ton of things.

-So, I would suggest reaching out to someone with experience reviewing contracts.
-I mean, when you’re signing a contract that could be worth a million dollars, at least in my opinion, it would be foolish not to get it looked at by someone who knows what they’re doing.
+So, I suggest reaching out to someone with experience reviewing contracts.
+When you’re signing a contract worth a million dollars, I think it would be foolish not to get it looked at by someone who knows what they’re doing.